sx-bet/sx-bet-api-docs/source/includes/_fees.md

 ## Trading

 Fees are capped at 4% on the profits of your bet.
 This fee can be reduced by staking SX.
-For example, if you bet 100 DAI to win 200 DAI and you win, your profit is `200 - 100 = 100 DAI` and the fees paid is `100 * 0.04 = 4 DAI`.
+For example, if you bet 100 USDC to win 200 USDC and you win, your profit is `200 - 100 = 100 USDC` and the fees paid is `100 * 0.04 = 4 USDC`.
 See the [fee discount page](https://sx.bet/token/discount) for details.

-There are no maker or taker fees.
+Your fee is further dependent on whether you are a maker or taker in the transaction.

-## Fast withdraw fees

-The fast withdraw bridge fee is currently set to $50 in-kind in the token you are withdrawing.
-This is subject to change at any time depending on market conditions.